YuchenXiangEMBL/bioinfo_course/README.rst

 ``git push origin main``

+8. `For a better reference to the RestructuredText format <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#external-links>`_

+`This link might also help <https://sphinx-tutorial.readthedocs.io/step-1/>`_

-8. I am still learning in this process and will keep updating the new knowledge ...
+9. I am still learning in this process and will keep updating the new knowledge ...